 Sep9

-15:12 Then the disciples came to him and asked, “Do you know that the Pharisees were offended (Scandalized, tripped-up.
-The disciples seemed to have some sympathy for the Pharisees.
-The Pharisees were respected among the people, as they were the leaders of the Jews.-(New) when they heard this (People are always offended when the truth exposes their sin and hypocrisy.-(New) 13 He replied, Every plant that my heavenly Father has not planted will be pulled up by the roots.
-(See Matthew 13:24-29)n14 Leave them; (i.e. Forget what you have heard from the Pharisees these many years.
-They do not know what they are talking about.-(New) they are blind guides.
+15:12 Then the disciples came to him and asked, “Do you know that the Pharisees were offended (At least those Pharisees who had joined the crowds-(V. 10) As Religious Leaders they still needed to be respected.
+The disciples may have had some empathy for the Pharisees, thinking they may have got some things wrong.
+But look at how religious they are and all the good they do.-(New) when they heard this (People are always offended when the truth exposes their sin and hypocrisy.-(New) 13 He replied, Every plant that my heavenly Father has not planted will be pulled up by the roots.
+(Does not mean God is going to rid every false doctrine and teaching from the Church.
+See Matthew 13:24-29)n14 Leave them; (We’re not to continue arguing with those who have already made up their minds about Jesus-(New) they are blind guides.
 If a blind man leads a blind man, both will fall into a pit”.
 (For additional Expository Notes see Book)

 More Notes & Applications